mirandafilipe/appointments/README.md

-# Appointments Sesame Service
+# Appointments Service Spring Boot Demo Service

 ____

 The appointments service is responsible for requesting the appointments external service(https://us-central1-sesame-care-dev.cloudfunctions.net/sesame_programming_test_api) for reading appointments from doctors and locations.
-The main responsibility is transforming the appointments in an internal API for use by Sesame service API contract applying validation and cleaning steps to the data, plus collecting and listing errors from the appointment 3rd party provider.
+The main responsibility is transforming the appointments in an internal API for use by the client service API contract applying validation and cleaning steps to the data, plus collecting and listing errors from the appointment 3rd party provider.

 ### Rest Endpoint

-The service offers the following API to retrieve appointments in the expected Sesame contract:
+The service offers the following API to retrieve appointments in the expected
+ contract:

 ``http://localhost:8080/appointments``